The importance of fertiliser

 Farmers, horticulturists and foresters all want their pastures, crops or trees to grow as fast as possible so that their business will be profitable.
 On most soils, fertilisers of various types are needed to improve plant growth rates.

-Without an efficient fertiliser-spreading industry, New Zealand’s farming economy could not remain viable.
+Without an efficient fertiliser-spreading industry, New Zealand’s farming economy would not remain viable.
 This is especially so for hill-country farms, which rely on fertiliser being applied from the air (aerial topdressing).

 Forms of fertiliser